shermanloan/scejson-doc/doc/module-loan.md

 The date on which the construction period terminates.

 All dates must be in the form of "YYYY-MM-DD", and be 10 characters long.
-Hence, to end the construction period on July 4, 2021, the attribute would be specified as `"EndDate" : "2021-07-04"`.
+Hence, to end the construction period on July 4, 2021, the field would be specified as `"EndDate" : "2021-07-04"`.

 If the calling application sets up discrete interest only payments during the